chrisxue815/uwo/cs2208/quiz.md

 <details>
 <summary>Answer</summary>

-TODO
+The ARM's PC is always 4 + 4 = 8 bytes on from the current instruction, because first, the PC is automatically incremented to point to the next instruction (the first 4 bytes), and second, ARM processors are pipelined, which means they fetch the next instruction before they've finished the current one (the second 4 bytes).

 </details>

 ## 3.8
-What are the relative advantages and disadvantages of general-purpose registers compared separate address and data registers?
+What are the relative advantages and disadvantages of general-purpose registers compared to separate address and data registers?

 <details>
 <summary>Answer</summary>

-TODO
+Separate data and address registers are inefficient if you have, say, 12 data elements and 4 addresses.
+On the other hand, it allows instructions to treat address and data values appropriately.
+For example, arithmetic operations on address registers always sign-extend the result to 32 bits, because an address is a single entity whereas a data value may be partitioned into fields.

 </details>

 ## 3.9